vinayjain38/rasa-demo/data/nlu/nlu.md

 - talk to sales team
 - I want to talk to your sales team
 - Can I have a call?

-## intent:deny
-- no
-- definitely not
-- never
-- absolutely not
-- i don't think so
-- i'm afraid not
-- no sir
-- no ma'am
-- no way
-- no sorry
-- No, not really.
-- nah not for me
-- nah
-- no and no again
-- no go
-- no thanks
-- decline
-- deny
-- i decline
-- never mind
-- nevermind
-- I'm not giving you my email address
-- no I haven't decided yet if I want to sign up
-- I don't want to give it to you
-- I'm not going to give it to you
-- no i don't accept
-- no!!!!
-- no you did it wrong
-- no i can't
-- i'm not sure
-- NEIN
-- nein
-- not really
-- i guess it means - no
-- i don't want to
-- i don't want either of those
-- nah thanks
-- neither of these

 ## intent:enter_data
 - 100k